DAOmasons/docs/docs/Intro/intro.md

 ---
-sidebar_label: 'Who are we?'
+sidebar_label: 'About'
 sidebar_position: 2
 ---

 # DAO Masons

-DAO Masons are a collective of builders dedicated to helping other DAOs succeed.
+DAO Masons are a collective of builders dedicated to helping other DAOs coordinate.
 We craft the tools, processes, and systems that DAOs need to achieve their goals.

 ## What We Offer

 ### Design

-We design functional DAOs that help your community make decisions, coordinate, and grow.
-We help you define your mission, vision, and values, and then build the systems that will help you achieve them.
+We design functional DAOs that help communities make decisions, coordinate, and grow.
+We gather input from the community and help them define their mission, vision, and values.
+Then we build the mechanisms that make it possible.

 ### Development

 DAOs are unique.
-By crafting custom DAO applications and tools, we are able to let you and your community focus on what matters most: the mission.
+By crafting custom DAO applications and tools, we are able to let the community focus on what matters most: the mission.

 ### Education

-DAO technology is challenging and complex.
 In order for governance to be accessible to all members, they need know what game they are playing, and how to play it well.
-We provide workshops and cohorts to turn your members into power-users.
+We provide workshops and cohorts to turn every member into a power-user.

 ### Products